u8sand/js-gpt/README.md

 GPT--but answers are coded in Javascript and executed.
 This helps GPT overcome limitations like getting information about *today*, from external places via API, and provide more reliable calculations.

-NOTE: This is a client-side application, all communication happens with OpenAPI, all persistent state is stored in localStorage, all execution happens in your browser.
+NOTE: This is a client-side application, all communication happens with OpenAI, all persistent state is stored in localStorage, all execution happens in your browser.

 ## Example
 ```